tschamm/boschshc-hass/README.md

 The SmartHomeController is added as a device.
 The component provides access to:

-* Service calls
+* Service calls:
   * `bosch_shc.trigger_scenario` service call to trigger a scenario by its name
   * `bosch_shc.smokedetector_check` service call to trigger a check routine of the smokedetector
-* Events: `bosch_shc.event`
+* `bosch_shc.event` events:
-  * Button events for Universal Switches (lower and upper button, short and long press)
+  * Button events for Universal Switches devices (lower and upper button, short and long press)
-  * Scenario events for triggered scenarios registered in SHC, each scenario is identified by its name
+  * Scenario events for triggered scenarios registered in SHC device, each scenario is identified by its name
-  * Motion events for detected motion for Motion Detectors
+  * Motion events for detected motion for Motion Detector devices

 The following platforms are implemented: